peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.planeNormalize'></a>
 ### (static) MathUtil.planeNormalize(plane)

-Normalizes this plane so that its normal is a glmath, unless all the normal's components are 0, and returns a new plane with the result.
+Normalizes this plane so that its normal is a unit vector, unless all the normal's components are 0, and returns a new plane with the result.
 The plane's distance will be divided by the normal's length.
 Returns a new plane.